Repealing Ineffective and Incomplete Abstinence-Only Program Funding Act

 What is the Current Status of the Bill?

-The Repealing Ineffective and Incomplete Abstinence-Only Program Funding Act is expected to soon be reintroduced in the 113th Congress.
+The Repealing Ineffective and Incomplete Abstinence-Only Program Funding Act was reintroduced in the 113th Congress in the House of Representatives by Rep. Barbara Lee (D-CA) on December 16, 2013.

 For more information, please contact email@example.com.